 The third-party merchandising industry is highly competitive and is comprised of an increasing number of merchandising companies with either specific retailer, retail channel or geographic coverage, as well as food brokers.
+Based on information posted on the website of the National Association for Retail Merchandising Services, PIA believes there are over 150 competitors in the field of merchandising services.
 These companies tend to compete with the Company primarily in the retail grocery channel, and some of them may have a greater presence in certain of the retailers in whose stores the Company performs its services.
 The Company also competes with several companies that are national in scope, such as Powerforce, Alpha One, Pimms, and SPAR Marketing Force.
 These companies compete with PIA principally in the mass merchandiser, chain drug and deep discount drug retail channels.
 PIA believes the principal competitive factors within its industry include development of technology breadth and quality of client services, cost, and the ability to execute specific client priorities rapidly and consistently over a wide geographic area.

-PIA recently entered into an agreement with SPAR Marketing Force and certain of its affiliates ("SPAR Group") in which PIA will essentially be acquired by SPAR Group in a merger in which all the outstanding Common Stock of SPAR will be exchanged for approximately 12.3 million shares of PIA Common Stock.
+PIA entered into an agreement with SPAR Marketing Force and certain of its affiliates ("SPAR Group") in February 1999 which was amended in May 1999, in which PIA will essentially be acquired by SPAR Group in a merger in which all the outstanding Common Stock of SPAR will be exchanged for approximately 12.8 million shares of PIA Common Stock.
 See "--Recent Transaction."
-After the merger, the SPAR Group shareholders will own approximately 69% of PIA Common Stock.
+After the merger, the SPAR Group shareholders will own approximately 70% of PIA Common Stock.